 Relationship dynamics can be both healthy and unhealthy.
 This article goes over three unhealthy relationship dynamics and what you can do to fix them.

-What Is Relationship Dynamics?
+What are Relationship Dynamics?

-All relationships will have a relationship dynamic, including your friendships, familial relationships, and romantic partnerships.
+All relationships will have a relationship dynamic, including your friendships, family relationships, and romantic partnerships.
 Relationship dynamics are patterns of behaviors between two people that influence how they interact, relate, and behave around each other.

 What Are Unhealthy Relationship Dynamics?